microprediction/timemachines/CONTRIBUTE.md

         * Attacking otherwise thorny issues like [defining anomaly detection](https://www.microprediction.com/blog/anomaly) in a way that isn't circular.
         * Driving investment returns

+Now can an open-source conspiracy upend artisan data science by unleashing a billion little reward-seeking algorithms and commoditizing repeated quantitative tasks of all kinds?
+It sure might be fun to find out, and possible a better idea than waiting for DeepMind to to something, [according to a wise man](https://www.microprediction.com/blog/reward).

 # Contribution Patterns